 Quinn seems the perfect choice for this one: he’s in in his lusty physical element, ably working a full-story-length character arc, and there is solid thesping from Silvana Mangano (who gets a memorably staged stoning death of the sort that certain of the pious in that part of the planet still see fit to dish out), Arthur Kennedy (calmly indifferent as Pilate), Jack Palance (great as celebrated gladiator ‘Torvald’, imposing and scary, even maniacal, yet without going over-the-top), a subdued Ernest Borgnine, Katy Jurado (full throttle and arresting even when dubbed).

 With Harry Andrews, Norman Wooland, Valentina Cortese, Michael Gwynne, Friedrich von Ledebur, Ivan Triesault and Douglas Fowley.
 Lost in the mass of extras is a 17-year-old American girl, picking up some spare lira while living in Italy at the time—Sharon Tate.

 137 minutes.
 Released in the US late in ’62, it amassed rentals of $2,900,000, indicating a gross at least twice that.
-One site lists it coming in 36th place.
+Cogerson lists it grossing $8,300,000.
 Among the cast, jostling for their own personal stakes off-screen, Borgnine and Jurado were in a tempestuous 4-year marriage at the time, while Mangano was rather more conveniently married— to producer Dino (theirs lasted 39 years).